 • Encouraging secondment and short-term employment opportunities for experts from developing countries in test laboratories of international standards development organizations (SDOs) and manufacturers, in particular in the area of conformance and interoperability testing.

-• Organizing in-depth tutorials on implementation of ITU-T Recommendations.
+• Organizing in-depth tutorials on understanding and implementation of ITU-T Recommendations.

+• Provide guidance and supportive material to developing countries to assist them in developing and providing undergraduate and post graduate courses on standardization in their universities.

 • Providing, through TSB, fellowships to eligible countries to attend relevant ITU-T meetings.